isomerpages/moe-stanthonyspri/_useful-links/Dental Service.md

 **Operating hours:**

-Clinic is opened on odd weeks in Term 1.
+Clinic is opened on odd weeks in Term 2.<br>
+*(Note that the clinic will be closed during the March holidays.
+Clinic reopens on 27 March 2023.)*

 *   Contact Number: 9115 7437